PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

     * including all user input data in the query
     * will take 2 sec to load, and only process userinput

-* The results of both requests will be merged and form a hybridtext.
+* The results of both requests are merged and form a hybridtext.
-* Updating the userinput and requesting an adjusted text will only trigger the request at the end and therefore only take another 2 sec to update the text.
+* Updating the userinput and requesting an updated form of the text triggers only request at the end (loadtime 2 sec).

 ### Useful documents:

 * [micro_api_parameter.xlsx](doc/micro_api_parameter.xlsx)
-<br>=> Overview of all requestable micro-api-parameters and there necessary values.
+<br>=> Overview of all requestable micro-api-parameters and their necessary values.

 * [object_categories.xlsx](doc/object_categories.xlsx)
 <br>=> Overview of all textvariants returned depending on the chosen objectcategeorie and the needed userinput.